Clint Brown (baseball)

-Clinton Harold Brown (July 8, 1903 – December 31, 1955) was an American professional baseball player.
+Clinton Harold Brown (July 8, 1903 – December 30, 1955) was an American professional baseball player.

 Biography

 Born on July 8, 1903, in Blackash, Pennsylvania, Brown was a right-handed pitcher over parts of fifteen seasons (1928–1942) with the Cleveland Indians and Chicago White Sox.
 For his career, he compiled an 89–93 record in 434 appearances, mostly as a relief pitcher, with a 4.26 earned run average and 410 strikeouts.

 As a hitter, Brown was better than average, posting a .199 batting average (91-for-457) with 42 runs, 2 home runs, 46 RBI and 45 bases on balls.
 Defensively, he was better than average, recording a .975 fielding percentage which was 20 points higher than the league average at his position.

 In 1939, Brown finished 11th in the voting for American League Most Valuable Player.

 Death

-Brown died on December 31, 1955, in Rocky River, Ohio.
+After retiring from baseball following the 1942 season, Brown became a manufacturer's agent for Aluminum Smelting Corporation.
+Brown died at his home in Rocky River, Ohio on December 30, 1955 due to a heart attack.
+His burial was held at the Lakewood Park Cemetery in Rocky River.